Amazing facts about lions

 While both sexes breed throughout the year, females are usually restricted to one or two adult male lions from the pride.

-Female lions will start mating at the ages of 4 while males begin at 5 years of age.
-The breeding season in lions is not seasonal but females in pride will often be synchronized in oestrus.
+Female lions will start mating at the age of 4, while males begin at 5 years of age.
+The breeding season in lions is not seasonal, but females in pride will often be synchronized in oestrus.

 lions mating

 When the lioness is in heat, she shows her readiness by marking, rubbing on objects, and rolling on the ground.
-The gestation period is for about 108 days and the litter size of cubs varies from one to six.
+The gestation period is about 108 days, and the litter size of cubs varies from one to six.

 Before the cubbing, the female lioness moves away from the pride and gives birth in a well-hidden lair.
 When they are born, the cubs are very small and have their eyes closed.
 They don’t open them until they turn two to three weeks old.